oskariorg/oskari-docs/md/documentation/examples/oskari-style.md

 JSON style object for styling layers.
 See example usages in AddFeaturesToMapRequest or Vector Tile Layer Plugin.
 VisualizationForm component also supports getting and setting style values in Oskari style format.

+All of the fields and objects defined here are optional in the Oskari style JSON.
+Anything can be omitted from the example below.

 Definition/example:

 ```